Must-knows about Swiss (e)SIM cards

-• I recommend the SimCorner card as a budget option.
+• I recommend the SimCorner SIM card if you can’t use an eSIM.

-• You’ll also need a SIM card or mobile hotspot to use internet in the trains.
+• You do need a SIM card to use internet on the trains.
 There is no WiFi in most cases.

 • Switzerland is not an EU member state, so don’t assume low call and data rates on your own mobile plan if you live in the EU.
 Double-check with your provider.